Justin Browne, Esq

 Senior Partner (Licensed in MD)

-Mr. Browne is a partner at Ketterer Browne and Anderson (KBA).
+Mr. Browne is a partner at KBA.
 He is passionate about litigating cases to aggressively uncover evidence, exclude opposing experts, and develop well-founded, trial-ready cases backed by sound evidence and innovative strategies and technology.

 He handles an array of cases but has focused primarily on mass tort (medical devices and other products), catastrophic injuries (including brain and spinal cord injuries), and class action cases.
 He has diverse experience in complex matters, including within consolidated actions in state and federal courts nationally.
 In short, if you have been taken advantage of or seriously injured, he is interested in speaking with you to have the privilege of fighting on your behalf.